 🔹 Reduced coverage between aisles

-🔹 Increased roaming issues as staff move around the store
+🔹 Roaming issues as staff move throughout the store

-The impact is particularly noticeable in stores with long aisles, high shelving or densely packed product displays.
+These problems become even more noticeable in stores with tall shelving or densely packed product displays.

-Retailers operating within grocery, convenience and food retail sectors face additional challenges due to refrigeration equipment.
+Retailers operating supermarkets, convenience stores and food outlets face additional wireless challenges due to refrigeration equipment.

-Large refrigeration units often contain significant amounts of metal and glass, both of which can disrupt wireless signal propagation.
-In some cases, refrigeration systems can also introduce electrical interference that affects network performance.
+Large refrigeration units contain significant amounts of metal and glass, both of which can disrupt wireless signals.
+Electrical equipment can also introduce interference that reduces network performance.

 Potential issues include: